-French Polynesia, or Tahiti after the largest island, is a paradise in the middle of the South Pacific, a blend of French chic and Pacific charm.
-Tahiti’s 118 islands are as varied as they are numerous, with coral atolls and volcanic peaks, palm fringed beaches and tumbling waterfalls – all surrounded by the beautiful aqua blue waters of the Pacific.
+French Polynesia, or Tahiti after the largest island, is in the middle of the South Pacific and blends French chic with Pacific charm.
+Its 118 islands are as varied as they are numerous, with coral atolls, volcanic peaks, palm fringed beaches and tumbling waterfalls, surrounded by aqua blue waters.